- 1

 | PostgreSQL 14 | 14.21 | 14.22 |

 PostgreSQL 19 is scheduled for stable release in September 2026.
-PostgreSQL 13 and earlier have reached End of Life — organizations still using them should plan to upgrade to PostgreSQL 16 or higher as soon as possible.
+PostgreSQL 13 and below have reached End of Life — organizations still running these versions should plan to upgrade to PostgreSQL 16 or higher as soon as possible.

 Why This Matters for Organizations Using Saeree ERP

-Saeree ERP has been using PostgreSQL as its primary database for over 20 years, which means:
+Saeree ERP has used PostgreSQL as its primary database for over 20 years, which means:

 - All financial data — accounting, inventory, procurement — runs on PostgreSQL

-- Standby servers used for DR and read replicas may halt if not patched
+- Standby Servers used for DR and Read Replicas may stop working if not patched

-- Reports using multilingual data may display incorrect results due to the substring encoding bug
+- Thai-language reports may display incorrect data due to the substring encoding bug

-- Stored procedures using PL/pgSQL may malfunction due to the composite-type casting bug
+- Stored Procedures using PL/pgSQL may fail due to the Composite-type casting bug

-Database patching is not something you do "when you have free time" — it must be done immediately when patches are released, especially out-of-cycle releases issued for critical issues.
+Patching a database is not something you do when you "have spare time" — it must be done immediately when a patch is released, especially an Out-of-cycle Release issued due to critical issues.

 — Saeree ERP Team

-For organizations that need to update PostgreSQL in production, follow these steps:
+For organizations that need to update PostgreSQL in a production system, here are the recommended steps:

-SELECT version();on every server, both primary and standby - Read the release notes — Determine which bugs affect your system.
-Not every bug requires panic, but you must assess the impact
+SELECT version();on every server, both Primary and Standby - Read the Release Notes — check which bugs affect your system.
+You don't need to panic about every bug, but assess the impact first

-- Test in staging first — Update your staging environment and run your application test suite to confirm nothing breaks
+- Test on Staging — update the Staging environment first, run the application test suite to confirm nothing breaks

-- Back up your data — Create a backup using pg_dump or pg_basebackup before every update
+- Backup your data — backup with pg_dump or pg_basebackup before every update

-- Update standby before primary — For PostgreSQL minor releases, you can update the binary and restart.
-No pg_upgrade is needed
+- Update Standby before Primary — for PostgreSQL Minor Releases, you can update the binary and restart directly, no pg_upgrade needed

 Minor Release vs Major Release — What's the Difference?